Animadversio/Animadversio.github.io/_academic_notes/Note-on-Feature-Visualization.md

 ### Example: Deep Dream

-It's a gradient Ascent Step but the point is to generate good looking images, thus some regularization techniques are used!
+It's a Gradient Ascent but the point is to generate good looking images, thus some regularization techniques are used!
 Like L1, L2!

-Refer to
+Matlab has a nested bunch of functions, the major ones are these.

 * `nnet.internal.cnn.visualize.VisualNetwork.createVisualNetworkForChannelAverage(iNet, layerIdx, channels)`
 * `nnet.internal.cnn.visualize.deepDreamImageLaplacianNorm`